Two Puerto Rican Chefs Weathered The Worst; Now Honored By The Best

 Then his generator died and he could not get it fixed amid the surging demand.
 So Enrique closed the restaurant for nearly two months.

-"I tried to do something every day in the restaurant – open the windows, clean. ...
+"I tried to do something every day in the restaurant — open the windows, clean. ...
 It was a rough time," he says.
 He finally reopened after electricity was restored to San Juan.
-"I think if we would have had another two weeks without power, we would have been closed" for good.
+"I think if we would have had another two weeks without power, we would have been closed" for good, he says.

-Before the storm, Enrique says he had days when nearly 75 percent of his menu was locally sourced.
+Before the storm, Enrique says, he had days when nearly 75 percent of his menu was locally sourced.
 Now, he is far from that.

 "Even now it's hard to get plantains, which is something everybody eats here every day," Enrique says.